RGVas/lga-parking-scraper/README.md

 ```
 node index.js
 ```
 ## How it Works
+### Steps
+1. A job is created via Google Cloud Scheduler to call the cloud function every 30 minutes
+2. The cloud function then scrapes lot data from LGA website and imports it into BigQuery
+3.
 ### Google Cloud Function
 Source code is added to a cloud function.
 A service account is then added as a cloud function admin so that Cloud Scheduler can call the cloud function.